slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Bitcoin as a hyperobject

+2021-07-15

+- The quest for use cases continues.

 ### Human-monkey chimera embryos created in lab for first time

 2021-07-09